Researching the positionality of childfree and never-married women of color from a decolonial feminist framework.

 I am currently a Doctoral Candidate at Memorial University in Newfoundland and Labrador.
-My dissertation studies single, never-married, childfree women of color.
-I have also worked outside of academia as a Program Director, Jury Consultant, Local Evaluator, Safety Educator, and Health Educator working in extremely diverse communities.
+My dissertation studies childfree, never-married, single women of color.
+I will complete my program in June of 2024.
+My two comprehensive examination subjects were Inequality and Gender.

 Through advocacy and engagement, I am committed to lift as I climb.
 Too often women of color have been ignored in scholarship.
 As Anna Julia Cooper understood the “radical potential of education,” is only a possibility.
 It is up to us to make it a reality.
 Therefore, I have embraced the Black Women’s Club Movement’s slogan lift as we climb and it is my intention to do just that.
 My academic concentrations include using the theoretical perspectives of decolonial feminism and standpoint theory to analyze the matters of sexism, racism and systematic oppression through an intersectional lens.
 My ambition is to continue engaging within academia, the media and community organizations about issues that impact the lives of women of color.

 Please get in touch with me to learn more about my work and research.
 I look forward to collaborating with other feminists.